It’s something of a blessing and a curse that nowadays, if you say ‘New Zealand film’, most people immediately think of The Lord of the Rings.

 In 2014, New Zealand had a bonzer year releasing 15 local films (by which I mean locally-created, not overseas productions using our fine facilities) and exhibiting a handful more during the annual film festival.

-So, one final piece of advice, as you embark on your voyage of discovery of Kiwi cinema: make sure you’ve caught our two most recent critically-acclaimed hits, Hunt for the Wilderpeople and the fascinating documentary Tickled.
+So, one final piece of advice, as you embark on your voyage of discovery of Kiwi cinema: make sure you’ve caught two of our recent, critically-acclaimed hits, Hunt for the Wilderpeople and the fascinating documentary Tickled.
 Then I’ll leave you to get on your way...